kubernetes/community/community-membership.md

 - Mentor contributors and reviewers
 - May approve code contributions for acceptance

-## Owner
+## Subproject Owner

+**Note:** This is a generalized high-level description of the role, and the specifics of the subproject owner role's responsibilities and related processes *MUST* be defined for individual SIGs or subprojects.

-Owners of an area / component the technical authority of a sub area of the Kubernetes project who have demonstrated both good judgement and responsibility towards the health of the area.
-Owners set technical direction and make or approve design decisions for their area of ownership.
+Subproject Owners are the technical authority for a subproject in the Kubernetes project.
+They *MUST* have demonstrated both good judgement and responsibility towards the health of that subproject.
+Subproject Owners *MUST* set technical direction and make or approve design decisions for their subproject - either directly or through delegation of these responsibilities.

 **Defined by:** *owners* entry in subproject [OWNERS] files as defined by [sigs.yaml]  *subproject.owners*

 ### Requirements

+The process for becoming an subproject Owner should be defined in the SIG charter of the SIG owning the subproject.
+Unlike the roles outlined above, the Owners of a subproject are typically limited to a relatively small group of decision makers and updated as fits the needs of the subproject.

-The following apply to the area / component for which one would be an owner.
+The following apply to the subproject for which one would be an owner.

-- Deep understanding of the technical goals and direction of the area
+- Deep understanding of the technical goals and direction of the subproject
-- Deep understanding of the technical domain of the area
+- Deep understanding of the technical domain of the subproject
 - Sustained contributions to design and direction by doing all of:
   - Authoring and reviewing proposals
   - Initiating, contributing and resolving discussions (emails, GitHub issues, meetings)
   - Identifying subtle or complex issues in designs and implementation PRs
-- Directly contributed to the area through either implementation or review
+- Directly contributed to the subproject through implementation and / or review

 ### Responsibilities and privileges

-The following apply to the area / component for which one would be an owner.
+The following apply to the subproject for which one would be an owner.

-- Make and approve technical design decisions for the area.
+- Make and approve technical design decisions for the subproject.
-- Set technical direction and priorities for the area.
+- Set technical direction and priorities for the subproject.
 - Define milestones and releases.
-- Mentor and guide approvers, reviewers, and contributors to the area.
+- Mentor and guide approvers, reviewers, and contributors to the subproject.
-- Ensure continued health of area
+- Ensure continued health of subproject
   - Adequate test coverage to confidently release
-  - Tests are passing or are fixed when they fail
+  - Tests are passing reliably (i.e. not flaky) and are fixed when they fail
 - Ensure a healthy process for discussion and decision making is in place.

 ## ~~Maintainer~~